Support the SMARTnet project!

 Instead of building solo projects, do you see the benefit of supporting sustainable and long-term solutions?
 Do you prefer durable interventions that increase the overall building quality and safety in seismically prone developing countries?
 Please make a donation via the details below.

 We prefer bank transfers, as in most cases, and mostly within Europe, the bank transfer is free of costs.
 But if you wish to arrange your donation by credit card or online by credit card, you can use the free and secure payment method of PayPal.
 Simply press the button below and fill in the requested information.
-In this case a minor percentage of your donation goes to Paypal (but fortunately we are in the lowest percentage category).
+In this case a minor percentage of your donation goes to Paypal (but luckily we are in the lowest percentage category).

 |Account Name:||Stichting Smart Shelter|